kai-nehler/mantar/README.md

 criteria** for model selection in node-wise regressions.
 This functionality is available for both complete and incomplete data.

-For datasets with missing values, two approaches are implemented:
+For datasets with missing values, two modern missing approaches are
+implemented:

 - **Two-step Expectation-Maximization (EM):** A fast method that estimates the correlation matrix via an EM algorithm using the